 Afterpay has made it convenient for people to purchase expensive items without having to empty their accounts to pay the full price.

-Since Etsy, an e-commerce company in the U.S., sells a variety of expensive items at its online store, you may be wondering if Etsy accepts Afterpay?
+Since Ikea, a furniture retail company, sells a variety of expensive items at its physical and online stores, you may be wondering if Ikea accepts Afterpay?
 Here is what I’ve found out!

-Etsy does not accept Afterpay as a form of payment.
-However, there are other ways to pay for your purchase at Etsy.
-You can use a credit or debit card, or you can choose to pay with PayPal.
-There are many different ways to pay for your purchases at Etsy, so you’re sure to find a method that works best for you.
+Ikea does not accept Afterpay as a form of payment.
+However, there are other ways to pay for your purchase at Ikea.
+You can use a credit or debit card, or you can choose to pay with Zip.
+There are many different ways to pay for your purchases at Ikea, so you’re sure to find a method that works best for you.

-For information about Etsy and who accepts Afterpay, take a look below for more useful and interesting facts!
+For information about Ikea and who accepts Afterpay, take a look below for more useful and interesting facts!

-What Other Payment Methods Can You Use at Etsy?
+What Other Payment Methods Can You Use at Ikea?

-Though it does not accept Afterpay, Etsy accepts a range of other payment types, including:
+Though it does not accept Afterpay, Ikea accepts a range of other payment types, including: